Zinc deficiency

 Zinc deficiency is defined either as insufficient body levels of zinc to meet the needs of the body, or as a zinc blood level below the normal range.
-However, since a decrease in blood concentration is only detectable after long-term or severe depletion, blood levels of zinc are not a reliable biomarker for zinc status.
+However, since a decrease in blood concentration is detectable only after long-term or severe depletion, blood levels of zinc are not a reliable biomarker for zinc status.
 Common symptoms include increased rates of diarrhea.
 Zinc deficiency affects the skin and gastrointestinal tract; brain and central nervous system, immune, skeletal, and reproductive systems.

 Zinc deficiency in humans is caused by reduced dietary intake, inadequate absorption, increased loss, or increased body system use.
 The most common cause is reduced dietary intake.
 In the U.S., the Recommended Dietary Allowance (RDA) is 8 mg/day for women and 11 mg/day for men.

 The highest concentration of dietary zinc is found in oysters, meat, beans, and nuts.
 Increasing the amount of zinc in the soil and thus in crops and animals is an effective preventive measure.
 Zinc deficiency may affect up to 17% or 2 billion people worldwide.